Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Maria Schwarz

-- For balloon twisters the alternatives are even fewer: PVC balloons and Poly Tubing were mentioned.
+• For balloon twisters the alternatives are fewer: PVC balloons and Poly Tubing were mentioned, but I couldn't really find these for purchase online.

-- All latex free alternatives are more expensive than the latex products - which makes it difficult to survive against your competition.
+• Unfortunately, all latex free alternatives are usually more expensive than the latex products - which may make it difficult to stay competitive.

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to Balloon Decorations FAQ.